adamd1008/portfolio/projects/surf/README.md

 It uses the SQLite database stored in `surf.db`.
 This will contain your choice of surf servers and maps along with their tier and your personal ratings of them.

-A little knowledge of Python will go a long way but hopefully you wont need any.
+A little knowledge of Python and relational databases will go a long way but hopefully you wont need any.
 Just remember that if you get stuck and want to get back to the "`>>>`" prompt, press `Ctrl+C`.
+Also, be careful: it's easy to delete records by accident!

 ## Getting started (Windows)